 Type II: Links, Spurs, and State Recreation Roads

-A spur is a state highway which branches from a state highway to a municipality or state park not on already on a highway.
+A spur is a state highway that branches from a state highway to a municipality or state park not already on a highway.
 The principal characteristic is that only one end of the highway connects with another state highway.
-A connecting link is a state highway which extends between and connects with two other state highways.
+A connecting link is a state highway that extends between and connects with two other state highways.
 Normally, a connecting link is short in length.
-A recreation road is a county road which connects a state recreation area to a state highway, and/or which has been developed and improved with monies from the State Recreation Road Fund in accordance with Section 39-1390, Nebraska Statutes.
+A recreation road is a county road that connects a state recreation area to a state highway, and/or has been developed and improved with monies from the State Recreation Road Fund in accordance with Section 39-1390, Nebraska Statutes.

 Route IDs R89B and R89BC are examples of state recreation roads showing a county number designation followed by a letter designation for each recreational area within a county.
 For Route ID R89BC, the B denotes the main road leading to a specific area, and the C indicates interior roads within a specific recreational area.